-- (a) Substantial changes are proposed in the project which will require major revisions of the environmental impact report. - (b) Substantial changes occur with respect to the circumstances under which the project is being undertaken which will require major revisions in the environmental impact report. - (c) New information, which was not known and could not have been known at the time the environmental impact report was certified as complete, becomes available.
+- (a) Substantial changes are proposed in the project which will require major revisions of the environmental impact report. - (b) Substantial changes occur with respect to the circumstances under which the project is being undertaken which will require major revisions in the environmental impact report.

+(c) New information, which was not known and could not have been known at the time the environmental impact report was certified as complete, becomes available.

 (See also 14 CCR sec.
-15162(a).)
+15162.)

 If the initial CEQA review was an environmental impact report ("EIR"), then the interests of finality are favored over the policy of favoring public comment and environmental examination.
 (Melom v.
 City of Madera (2010) 183 Cal.App.4th 41, 48-49.)
-Therefore, if the public agency has already prepared an EIR, then the court reviews the public agency's subsequent review determination for substantial evidence.
+Therefore, if the public agency has already conducted an EIR, then the court reviews the public agency's subsequent review determination for substantial evidence.
 (Friends of the College I, supra, 1 Cal.5th at p.
 953.)

 In contrast, if the initial CEQA review was a negative declaration or a mitigated negative declaration, then the public agency has not conducted a thorough environmental review and the court reviews the public agency's subsequent review determination for whether the record contains evidence that the changes to the project might have a significant environmental impact not previously considered.
-(Friends of the College I, supra, 1 Cal.5th at p.
+(Friends of the College, supra, 1 Cal.5th at p.
 958; see also Friends of the College II, supra, 11 Cal.App.5th at pp. 606-607.)
-The court reviews a public agency's findings regarding the existence of "substantial changes" that will involve "new significant environmental effects or a substantial increase in the severity of previously identified significant effects" under 14 CCR sec.
-15162(a)(1) using the "fair argument test."
-Friends of the College II, supra, 11 Cal.App.5th at pp. 606-607.)
-Under the fair argument test, if a lead agency is presented with a fair argument that a project may have a significant effect on the environment, the lead agency must prepare an EIR even though it may also be presented with other substantial evidence that the project will not have a significant effect.
+The "might have a significant environmental impact" is the "fair argument test," where if a lead agency is presented with a fair argument that a project may have a significant effect on the environment, the lead agency must prepare an EIR even though it may also be presented with other substantial evidence that the project will not have a significant effect.
 (No Oil, Inc. v.
 City of Los Angeles (1974) 13 Cal.
 3d 68.)
 (See also 14 CCR sec.
-15064(f)(1).)6
+15064(f)(1).)